Kong/kong-pongo/README.md

 * Feat: new tags have been defined to test against the latest stable/released versions of Kong and Kong Enterprise; `stable` and `stable-ee`

+* Fix: if the license cannot be downloaded the license variable would contain the 404 html response, which would cause unrelated problems.
+The variable is now cleared upon failure.

 ---

 ## 1.3.0 released 19-Sep-2022